sujato/drafts/general-introduction.md

 On the contrary, the Dīgha Nikāya begins with the Brahmajala Sutta, while the Majjhima Nikāya begins with the Mūlapariyāya Sutta, both of which are among the most profound and difficult discourses in the whole canon.
 A student who dives in unwarily will suddenly find themselves in very deep waters.

 So if you wish to build up your knowledge step by step, you can’t rely on simply reading the suttas in order.
-We provide a number of reading guides that might help you with this.
+Instead, you can use a structured reading guide, several of which are suggested on SuttaCentral.
 In addition, we provide “difficulty” icons for the discourses of the Majjhima and the Dīgha: a new sprout for beginners, a sapling for intermediate students, and a flourishing tree for advanced students.

 Having said which, there’s nothing wrong with simply plunging in at random, so long as you don’t expect everything to make sense at first.
-Usually you’ll find that obscure or difficult ideas are explained somewhere else in the suttas.
+Usually you’ll find that obscure or difficult ideas are explained somewhere else.
 Discovering those unexpected connections is one of the joys of reading the suttas.

+## Elements of Structure

 As students of Buddhist texts we are interested in the content, in learning what the Buddha and his disciples had to say.
 However, due to the manner in which the texts are arranged, we quickly discover that it’s not easy to find what we want, or to know how different texts relate to each other.
 So while it may seem dry, it is worth spending a little time to consider the <em>structure</em> of the texts.

 Early Buddhist texts were organized, not for reading, but for oral recitation and memorization.
 The overriding concern was to divide the texts into chunks that could be memorized and recited together.
 Since the texts were preserved in memory, they were largely “random access”: a skilled student could instantly recall a passage from anywhere in the texts, without having to flip through the pages or look up an index.
 In this way, the earliest system of organization is a little similar to how we find information today through a search engine.

 It follows from this that we cannot expect early Buddhist texts to be structured sequentially like a modern book.
 But the collections are not random or chaotic.
-They follow their own logic and principles, which we can readily understand.
+They follow their own logic and principles, which can be readily understand.

-## Elements of Structure

 Here are some of the structural or formal elements you will encounter in the early Buddhist texts.
-Pali texts use a large number of terms for textual levels, which only very roughly map onto English concepts such as “chapter” or “collection”.
-But I supply approximate translations.

 ### Imagery and Narrative

 The suttas frequently employ an ABA pattern.
 A statement is made; a simile is given; and the statement is repeated.

 This formal pattern is highly effective in reinforcing learning.
 First we get the basic idea.
-But abstract philosophical or psychological statements are hard to understand and remember without any context.
-So the Buddha illuminates his teaching with a simile.
+But abstract philosophical or psychological statements are hard to understand and remember without any context, so the Buddha illuminates his teaching with a simile.

 The range of similes in the suttas is truly astounding.
 The Buddha was able to effortlessly summon an apt comparison from anything that he saw around him.
 The similes also convey a great deal of incidental detail regarding life and culture in the Buddha’s day, and, more importantly, they show how the Dhamma teaching makes sense in its context.

 Sometimes the similes are extended to a brief parable or fable.
 Curiously enough, however, we rarely see the Buddha engage in story-telling of any length.

 Where narratives are developed in some detail, they are typically as part of the background story (<i>nidāna</i>) rather than in the Buddha’s teaching as such.
 It is an elementary principle of historical scholarship that the background story is of a somewhat later date than the main doctrinal material.
-Such stories vary considerably in the parallels, showing that the traditions treated them more flexibly than the doctrines.
+Such stories vary considerably in the parallels, showing that the traditions treated narrative more flexibly than doctrine.

 ### Repetition

 It won’t take long before you notice that the suttas tend to be repetitious. <em>Very</em> repetitious.
 This can be a major hurdle for a new reader, so let’s take a little time to consider what is happening.

 The repetitions are <em>fractal</em> in nature.
-That is, they occur at every level of the text: the word, the phrase, the sentence, the paragraph, the passage, the whole text, even the group of texts.
-This feature shows that the repetition is not something alien to these texts, not something forced on them by an over-zealous editor, but is intrinsic from the beginning.
+That is, they occur at every level: the word, the phrase, the sentence, the paragraph, the passage, the whole text, even the group of texts.
+This shows that the repetition is not something alien to these texts, not something forced on them by an over-zealous editor, but is intrinsic from the beginning.

 But why?
-The key is that the texts were formed in an oral tradition.
+The thing to remember is that the texts were formed in an oral tradition.
 And in an oral tradition, repetition works very differently than it does in writing.
 When you <em>read</em> a repetition, it can be annoying; it feels like a waste of time, and you want to skip over it.
 But when <em>reciting</em>, repetition has exactly the opposite effect.
 It is soothing and relaxing.
-The parts that are different take more work, you have to exercise your memory more; but when the repeated passage comes around—like the chorus of a song—you relax and go with it.
+The parts that are different take more work, you have to exercise your memory; but when the repeated passage comes around—like the chorus of a song—you relax into the flow of the chanting.
 Repetitions give the reciter space to be at ease and contemplate.
 Reciting a highly repetitive text becomes a form of meditation, where you contemplate the meaning and apply it to your experience as you recite.

 But in addition to this spiritual aspect, repetition has a definite practical purpose: preservation.
-By saying the same thing again and again, identically or in small variations, the reciters were constantly checking their memories, ensuring the correctness of the texts.
+By saying the same thing again and again, identically or in small variations, the reciters were constantly checking their memories, ensuring the accuracy of the texts.
 And if a text was lost, there is always another similar passage somewhere else.
-Thus the repetitions ensured the long-term survival of the Dhamma by creating backups of important information in multiple places, retained in the minds of the Buddhist practitioners.
+Thus the repetitions ensured the long-term survival of the Dhamma by creating backups of important information in multiple places, retained in the minds of Buddhist practitioners.

 Understanding the historical role of repetitions, however, doesn’t help us when we just want to read a sutta.
 What are we to do?
-Well, there isn’t a single answer, any more than there is a single way to read a text.
+Well, there is no single way to read a text.
 Some people prefer to read them in full, contemplating each repetition.
 Others read them more briefly, getting to the important point.
 You’ll figure out a way that suits you.
 But when you understand the role of repetitions, hopefully you will not find them such an obstruction.

 ### Abbreviation

 The flipside of repetition is abbreviation.
 Since the repetitions are so abundant, they are often abbreviated.
-Such abbreviation is not a modern invention: it is found throughout the manuscripts.
-No edition fully spells out all the repetitions.
+Such abbreviation is not a modern invention.
+It is found throughout the manuscripts, and indeed there is no edition that fully spells out all the repetitions.

-Generally speaking, the abbreviations as found in the Pali editions, and the occasional instructions on how to spell out the full text, are sensible and fairly consistent between editions.
+Generally speaking, the abbreviations in the Pali editions, and the occasional instructions on how to spell out the full text, are sensible and fairly consistent between editions.
 Modern translations follow the manuscript tradition, but not slavishly.
 Sometimes the translation will spell out abbreviated passages, or else abbreviate passages spelled out in the original.

 Abbreviations are both “internal”—for example, where the only the first and last items in a list are spelled out, and the rest are just mentioned in brief—and “external”, where an abbreviated passage requires looking up another text to fill in the blanks.
 This is another example of how the oral tradition differs from written texts.
 A reciter would obviously know, say, the formula for the four noble truths, so there is no need to write it every time; just enough to jog the memory.
 But in modern editions, especially on the web, a reader can access a specific text from anywhere, and may never have encountered the abbreviated passage before.
 So we try to present our translations so as to reduce the amount of external abbreviations, so far as is practicable.

 ### Titles

-Buddhist manuscripts rarely if ever have titles at the start like modern texts.
+Buddhist manuscripts rarely have titles at the start like modern texts.
 Rather, the title is recorded at the end.
 In modern editions, these titles have been added at the start for clarity.

 In many cases, especially in the titles of suttas and <i>vaggas</i>, what we actually have in the manuscript is not really a title as such, but a key word found in the summary verse (*uddāna*) found at the end of a <i>vagga</i> or other division.
 These verses were inserted by the redactors of the canon in order to help keep the contents organized, much like a Table of Contents.
 However, the verses do vary to some extent between editions, so the titles of suttas are not always consistent.
 In addition, some suttas are assigned more than one title in the text itself (see DN 1 <cite>Brahmajala</cite>), or there are spelling variations.
 So take care, for it is quite common to find different titles for the same text.